SNB sticks firm to franc cap, cuts growth outlook

-The franc, which had clung to the 1.20 level since April as the euro crisis raged, fell to an eight-month low around 1.2155 last Friday on news of the ECB’s bond-buying plan.

-It rose briefly versus both the euro and dollar after the SNB announcement, as some in the market were disappointed it had not shifted the cap.
-But it soon gave back those gains, dipping 0.3 percent to 1.2121 per euro.
+“Downside risks to the Swiss economy will also stay high in the near term,” the SNB said in its statement.

+Some economists said the slight downward revision in its forecasts for inflation and growth even added slightly to the bank’s commitment to defend the minimum target rate.

-While the SNB’s quarterly statement in June had stressed risks to the Swiss economy from “uncertainty about future developments in the euro zone”, its comments on Thursday focused on the vulnerability of the global economy as a whole.
+But while the SNB’s quarterly statement in June had stressed risks to the Swiss economy from “uncertainty about future developments in the euro zone”, its comments on Thursday noted the vulnerability of the global economy as a whole.

+“Growth prospects are being dampened by the euro area crisis, on the one hand, and the uncertainty surrounding forthcoming fiscal policy decisions in the US, on the other.
+The situation on the financial markets is also fragile,” it said.

 Over the past year, trade unions and some exporters have urged the SNB to weaken the franc further, towards 1.40, but those calls have died down as the economy has held up fairly well and given the hefty SNB interventions to defend 1.20.